Search for nucleon decay via $p\rightarrow\nu\pi^{+}$ and $n\rightarrow\nu\pi^{0}$ in 0.484 Mton-year of Super-Kamiokande data: CONCLUSION

 \section{CONCLUSION}

-Searches for nucleon decays via $p\rightarrow\nu\pi^{+}$ and $n\rightarrow\nu\pi^{0}$ are conducted with 0.484 Mt$\cdot$yr of SK I-V data.
+Searches for nucleon decays via $p\rightarrow\nu\pi^{+}$ and $n\rightarrow\nu\pi^{0}$ are conducted with 0.484\,Mt$\cdot$yr of SK I-V data.
 Since the 2014 SK nucleon decay search, physics models for pion-nuclear interactions and pion production by neutrino interactions have been tuned to external data.
-Systematic uncertainties in physics models related to Fermi-momentum, correlated nucleon decay, pion-nuclear interactions, and atmospheric neutrinos are included.
+Systematic uncertainties in physics models related to Fermi momentum, correlated nucleon decay, pion-nuclear interactions, and atmospheric neutrinos are included.
 The fiducial volume is increased with an improved event reconstruction method.
-No significant data excess is found in the expected signal regions.
-Accordingly, lower bounds on nucleon partial lifetimes are set by $3.5\times10^{32}$~yr for $p\rightarrow\nu\pi^{+}$ and $1.4\times10^{33}$~yr for $n\rightarrow\nu\pi^{0}$ at 90\% CL.
-Against the significant increase of data and the fiducial volume, the new limit for $p\rightarrow\nu\pi^{+}$ is lower than the 2014 SK results due to the reduced signal efficiencies by the updated pion-nuclear interaction model and rigorous estimation of systematic uncertainties.
+No significant excess of data is found in the expected signal regions.
+Accordingly, lower bounds on nucleon partial lifetimes are set by $3.5\times10^{32}$\,yr for $p\rightarrow\nu\pi^{+}$ and $1.4\times10^{33}$\,yr for $n\rightarrow\nu\pi^{0}$ at 90\% CL.
+Against the significant increase of data and the fiducial volume, the new limit for $p\rightarrow\nu\pi^{+}$ is lower, i.e., less constraining, than the 2014 SK results due to the reduced signal efficiencies by the updated pion-nuclear interaction model and rigorous estimation of systematic uncertainties.
+In contrast, the new limit for $n\rightarrow\nu\pi^{0}$ is more stringent than the previous value of $1.1\times10^{33}$\,yr.
 The new results will offer more robust constraints on viable GUT models.
+We anticipate examining these nucleon decay modes by next-generation experiments such as Hyper-Kamiokande and the Deep Underground Neutrino Experiment through their substantially larger detector exposures and with improved control of systematic uncertainties.